Sabrina Cervantes

-Sabrina Cervantes (born October 24, 1987) is an American politician who has served in the California State Senate since 2024, representing the 31st district.
-A member of the Democratic Party, she served as a member of the California State Assembly from 2016 to 2024, representing the 58th Assembly district, which encompasses the northwestern Riverside County city of Jurupa Valley and portions of the cities of Corona, Eastvale, and Riverside, as well as the San Bernardino County city of Grand Terrace.
+Sabrina Cervantes (born October 24, 1987) is an American politician who has served in the California State Senate since 2024, representing the 31st Senate District in the Inland Empire in Southern California.
+A member of the Democratic Party, she previously served as a member of the California State Assembly, representing the 58th Assembly District from 2022 to 2024 and the 60th Assembly District from 2016 to 2022, both of which encompassed northwestern Riverside County.

-Cervantes was first elected to the state Assembly in November 2016 to represent the 60th Assembly District after defeating incumbent Republican Eric Linder.
+Cervantes was first elected to the State Assembly in November 2016 to represent the 60th Assembly District after defeating incumbent Republican Eric Linder.
 In 2019, she became the first member of the California State Legislature to give birth to triplets while serving in office.
+She is the author of the landmark California Voting Rights Act of 2026.

 Early life and education

 Cervantes was born and raised in Riverside County, California.
-Her father, Greg, had previously served as mayor of Coachella and her sister, Clarissa, serves on the Riverside city council.
+Her father, Greg, had previously served as mayor of Coachella and her sister, Clarissa, currently serves on the Riverside City Council.
 She earned a Bachelor of Arts in political science with a minor in public policy from the University of California, Riverside.
-She also completed an Executive Education program at the Kennedy School of Government at Harvard University.

 Career

-Before being elected, Cervantes served as a District Director for a member of the California State Assembly, and the Director of the California Voter Project.
+Before being elected to the State Legislature, Cervantes served as a district director for a member of the California State Assembly, and as director of the California Voter Project, a statewide nonprofit dedicated to increasing voter registration.

 She also worked in the private sector alongside various community organizations to enhance the local economy, broaden access to quality education, and improve access to governmental services.
 She is currently a member of the Human Rights Campaign, The PICK Group of Young Professionals, and serves on the Advisory Board for the University of California, Riverside School of Public Policy.
 She has previously served on the board of directors for the UCR Chicano Latino Alumni Association, and non-profit organizations TruEvolution and Women Wonder Writers.

-Cervantes is a member of the California Latino Legislative Caucus, the California Legislative Women's Caucus, and the California Legislative LGBTQ Caucus.
+From 2022 to 2024, Cervantes served as Chair of the California Latino Legislative Caucus, and currently serves as Vice Chair of the California Legislative LGBTQ Caucus.
+She is also a member of the California Legislative Women's Caucus.

-She is the chair of the Assembly Committee on Jobs, Economic Development, and the Economy; and the Assembly Select Committee on Veteran Employment and Education.
-Cervantes is also a member of the Assembly committees on Banking & Finance; Communications & Conveyance; and Public Employees & Retirement.
+Cervantes served as Chair of the Senate Committee on Elections and Constitutional Amendments from December 2024 to February 2026, and currently serves as Chair of the Senate Appropriations Committee.